codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 | Linux standard VM        | $0.015 / minute                                                                                                                                                 |
 | Team user                | $10 / month                                                                                                                                                     |                                                                                                                                                 |
 | Extra build concurrency  | $49 / month                                                                                                                                                     |

-Each extra build concurrency allows to run an additional build in paralel.
-E.g. with 2 extra build concurrencies it's possible to run three builds in paralel.
-If your team requires more than two concurrencies, please consider Business plan or Enterprise plan.

 ## Business Plan